What is social anxiety disorder (SAD)?

 Social anxiety disorder is an extreme fear of being judged by others in social situations.
 People with SAD realize their fear is unreasonable but feel powerless to stop it.
 They become so afraid that they will embarrass or humiliate themselves in public, many avoid social situations, causing them to feel isolated and alone.
-Symptoms of SAD include sweating, nausea, shortness of breath and feelings of detachment.

 SAD can be serious.
 It can interfere with a person’s ability to function in daily life.
 It can stop them from becoming involved in relationships, romantic or friendship.
 Some may avoid eating at a restaurant or using a public restroom, causing them to miss out on joining family members and friends.
 For some, it prevents them from working.
 Many people with SAD feel isolated and alone.

 According to the Anxiety and Depression Association of America, approximately 15 million adults in the United States have social anxiety disorder.
-The Drexel University Department of Psychology reports that 13 percent of all Americans will have symptoms of SAD sometime in their life.
-However, many people don’t seek help - with 36 percent of those diagnosed with SAD said they waited at least 10 years before seeking help.
+The Drexel University Department of Psychology reports that 13 percent of all Americans will have significant symptoms of SAD sometime in their life.
+However, many people don’t seek help - with 36 percent of those diagnosed with SAD reporting they had symptoms for at least 10 years before seeking help.
 Others go through life without ever seeking help.

-Shyness and social anxiety disorders are not the same, according to a study sponsored by the National Institute of Mental Health (NIMH) looked at this question and found that shyness and social anxiety disorders were separate and distinct.
+No, shyness and social anxiety disorder are not the same.
+A study sponsored by the National Institute of Mental Health (NIMH) looked at this question and found that shyness and social anxiety disorders were separate and distinct.
 According to the study, only 12 percent of teens who stated they were shy actually met the diagnostic criteria for SAD.
-About 5 percent of the teens who answered “no” to being shy did meet the criteria for SAD.
+About 5 percent of the teens who answered "no" to being shy did meet the criteria for SAD.
 NIMH states, "social phobia and shyness are not necessarily directly related.
 Rather he presence of social phobia may be independent of shyness in some instances."

 The Anxiety and Depression Association of America lists the typical age of onset as 13 years old.
 Even though it isn’t usually diagnosed until the teen years, many people with SAD do report feelings of extreme shyness throughout their lives, even as a young child.